 The question that I was looking to answers when I went to break down the statistics was whether or not that was the case for the Fighting Illini this season.
-On the surface, it would appear to someone that the Illini have had a tougher go of it in conference play.
-The Illini were taken into overtime by Iowa in Champaign on Thursday evening, and the Illini tailed Purdue at the half in a game earlier this season.
+The media is saying that the Fighting Illini have been able to run through the Big Ten Conference because the conference is down.
+How has a "down Big Ten conference" affected the Illini's statistics?

 OVERALL TEAM STATISTICS

 Note: The numbers highlighted in red indicate a change in a negative direction.
 So the Defensive Efficiency going up (which means Illinois is allowing more points per 100 possessions), is highlighted in red.

 Note: The numbers highlighted in red indicate a change in a negative direction.
 So turnovers going up, is highlighted in red, while a decrease in turnovers is highlighted in black.

 |Roger Powell, Jr.||14.38||23.70||11.63||0.04||0.50||0.43||0.88||1.94||0.22|